Introduction to Survival Analysis in R

 Here the “+” sign appended to some data indicates censored data.

-Now to fit Kaplan-Meier curves to this survival object we use function survfit().
-We can stratify the curve depending on the treatment regimen ‘rx’ that were assigned to patients. summary() of survfit object shows the survival time and proportion of all the patients.
+Now to fit Kaplan-Meier curves to this survival object, we use the function survfit().
+We can stratify the curve based on the treatment regimen ‘rx’ assigned to patients.
+The summary() function of the survfit object displays the patients’ survival time and proportion.

 survFit1 <- survfit(survObj ~ rx, data = ovarian)